TioTony/Getting_Started_With_Terraform_and_Nutanix/README.md

 6. To clean up, run 'terraform destroy -auto-approve' and everthing created by Terraform will be removed.

 Nice work!
-The examples in the github repo are a great next step now that you have the basics figured out.
+The examples in the my other github repos are a great next step now that you have the basics figured out.

 ## Other Notes